python/cpython/Doc/library/tkinter.rst

    to restore the visual state of the widget to normal (i.e. the visual state the widget was in before the ``<<DropEnter>>`` event was triggered).

-   This event is not mandatory, and is not expected to return a value.
+   This event is not mandatory and is not expected to return a value.

 ``<<Drop>>``